nangel42/Star-Wars-Quiz-App/README.md

 # Project Description

-"Star Trivia!" is my First attempt at a MERN stack app.
-This was designed as a fun, easy to use app and friendly to all ages.
+Looking for a fun and engaging way to test your knowledge of the Star Wars universe?
+Look no further than "Star Trivia!" - a MERN stack app that lets you choose your own questions and provides pre-selected ones for all ages to enjoy.

-"Star Trivia!" uses data stored in MONGODB to add in questions of your choosing and also have pre-selected questions.
-It has a page you can study on and sharpen your skills, powered by SWAPI, an open source Star Wars API.
-Users can browse the vast API for informations on Films, Characters, Species, and more!
+Using data stored in MONGODB, "Star Trivia!" offers a customizable trivia experience, while also providing a study page powered by SWAPI, an open source Star Wars API.
+With access to information on Films, Characters, Species, and more, users can immerse themselves in the Star Wars world and hone their skills.

+Whether you're a die-hard Star Wars fan or just looking for a fun way to pass the time, "Star Trivia!" is the perfect app for you.
+So why wait?
+Try it out today and see how much you really know about a galaxy far, far away!

 # Installation Instructions